-I still remember the joy and humility I felt that day I presented the concept to my Pastor of using a mobile device to collect tithes and offerings instead of going the traditional route of passing the collection plate.
+I still remember the joy and humility I felt that day I presented the concept to my Pastor of using a mobile device to collect tithes and offerings instead of passing the collection plate.

 From that one church and that first giver, Givelify has grown eight years later to a giving community of more than 55,000 churches, places of worship, and nonprofits and 1.1 million donors who have given $3 billion.

-As we celebrate our anniversary, I still feel the same joy and humility, and so much inspiration from the community of people that give, as well as the good that organizations put into the world.
+As we celebrate our anniversary, I still feel the same joy, humility, and so much inspiration from the community of people that give and the good that organizations put into the world.

-There’s a proverb that says, “If you want to go fast, go alone.
+A proverb says, “If you want to go fast, go alone.
 If you want to go far, go together.”
 I am proud to say that our giving community has accomplished more good together.

 How it started

 I love telling the story of how Givelify began.
 I shared it last year and many times since!
-Yet this anniversary, I’ve been more reflective about the last six years as we set about the work of growing a fintech startup to harness the power of technology to connect people to the organizations and causes that matter most to them.
+Yet this anniversary, I’ve been more reflective about the previous six years as we set about growing a fintech startup to harness the power of technology to connect people to the organizations and causes that matter most to them.

-We had a hunch that people have an innate desire to do more good.
+We thought that people have an innate desire to do more good.
 Our research – and especially our experiences through the pandemic for the last two years – has proven our hypothesis to be true.

-When Givelify first started, we surveyed nearly 50,000 people on why they give, what they get out of it, and what inspires them.
-We spoke with Christians, Muslims, Jews who gave to their church and place of worship.
+When Givelify started, we surveyed nearly 50,000 people on why they give, what they get out of it, and what inspires them.
+We spoke with Christians, Muslims, and Jews who gave to their church and place of worship.
 We also spoke with individuals who gave specifically to nonprofits.
-Across the board, we found that they all had a desire to do good.
+Across the board, we found that they all wanted to do good.
 And regardless of their level of giving, there was still a part of people that felt they could still do more.

-Warren Buffett, one of the richest men in the world, has donated $41 billion of his wealth so far, and he still pledges to do more.
-That mentality of doing more good isn’t only for billionaire philanthropists like Buffet, Oprah Winfrey, Bill Gates and others.
+Warren Buffett, one of the wealthiest men in the world, has donated $41 billion of his wealth so far, and he still pledges to do more.
+That mentality of doing more good isn’t only for billionaire philanthropists like Buffet, Oprah Winfrey, Bill Gates, and others.
 It’s true for everyday people.
 It’s true for our giving community.

-At the start of the pandemic, there were churches, places of worship, and nonprofits that were called to put even more good in the world.
+At the start of the pandemic, churches, places of worship, and nonprofits were called to put even more good in the world.
 But without in-person worship services and events, they risked being starved of the donations needed to impact the communities they serve.
-On the other end, there were donors who were willing to step in and help.
+Conversely, some donors were willing to step in and help.

 How it’s going

-Givelify aims to serve as an advocate for our giving community and help them turn their good intentions into acts of generosity.
+Givelify aims to advocate for our giving community and help them turn their good intentions into acts of generosity.

 How?
-By removing obstacles – like not carrying cash, leaving your checkbook at home, or remembering text-to-give codes – to make mobile giving easy, convenient, and joyful.
+Removing obstacles – like not carrying cash, leaving your checkbook at home, or remembering text-to-give codes – to make mobile giving easy, convenient, and joyful.